trescenzi/sylla-api/README.md

     The number of names to generate
 - numSyllablesPerName : number
     The number of syllables per name to use when generating the names
+- nameSeeds : str | list
+    A list of names to use as seeds for generating the new name.
+If provided as a string it can be space or comma seperated.

 GET requests should provide them as query params, POST as a json body.